Naturally, we talk a lot about living a sustainable lifestyle here.

 Apart from making sure we remember to practice our usual sustainable habits while on holiday, why is sustainable travel / tourism a special case?

-From 2000 to 2015, the amount of people travelling the world has almost doubled (see the UNWTO’s 2016 report here).
+From 2000 to 2015, the amount of people traveling the world has almost doubled (see the UNWTO’s 2016 report here).
 Now nearly 1.2 billion people a year board an international flight.
 This number is set to increase to 1.8 billion by 2030.

 Of course, all this travel comes at an enormous environmental and social cost.
 Which is the principal reason why the United Nations designated 2017 as the International Year of Sustainable Tourism For Development.

 Including our usual sustainable habits like turning the lights off, not wasting food, avoiding creating trash, there’s a ton you can do to reduce your impact and do good whilst on tour.

-One of our favorite things about travelling is trying aromatic delicious coffee in different parts of the world.
+One of our favorite things about traveling is trying aromatic delicious coffee in different parts of the world.
 We usually try sit and enjoy it in a nice cafe (in a glass) but other times, we’re on the move, hiking, or just in a rush.
 This can result in us just giving in and buying a takeaway coffee.
-Similarly, one tends to need to have access to water on the go.
-We’ve spoken about this before in striving for a zero-waste lifestyle and it’s worth repeating.
-In the USA alone some 50 billion plastic water bottles were purchased last year and only about 23% were recycled.
-In many countries around the world they don’t even have a means of recycling coffee cups and plastic bottles, let alone plastic in general, so tourism is a major trash generator for local communities.
-To try and address this problem, we’re currently trying out a couple of cute flasks (like this) which we’re using as both a water bottle and a travel coffee mug.

-Even though so much money is spent on tourism, most of it, and sometimes even up to 90% of the dollars spent, leak out of the actual travel destination, often making their way back to big global, corporate tourism operators.
+Even though so much money is spent on tourism, most of the dollars spent (sometimes even up to 90%) leak out of the actual travel destination.
+Instead, they make their way back to big global, corporate tourism operators.

 - Eat and shop locally